General German Workers' Association

 The General German Workers' Association (Allgemeiner Deutscher Arbeiter-Verein, ADAV) was a German political party founded on 23 May 1863 in Leipzig, Kingdom of Saxony by Ferdinand Lassalle.
-It was the first organized mass working-class party in European history.
+It was the first organized mass working-class party in history.

 The organization existed by this name until 1875, when it combined with the Social Democratic Workers' Party of Germany (SDAP) to form the Socialist Workers' Party of Germany.
 This unified organization was renamed soon thereafter the Social Democratic Party of Germany (SPD), which presently remains in existence and dates its origins to the founding of the ADAV.
 Its Austrian part would become the SPÖ.

-The ADAV was the first German Labour Party, formed in Prussia prior to the establishment of the German Empire.
+The ADAV was the first German Labour Party, formed in Prussia before the establishment of the German Empire.
 It was active in the German Confederation, which included the Austrian Empire.

 Organizational history

 Establishment

 The ADAV was founded in Leipzig by Ferdinand Lassalle and twelve delegates from some of the most important cities in Germany, namely Barmen, Dresden, Düsseldorf, Elberfeld, Frankfurt am Main, Hamburg, Harburg, Cologne, Leipzig, Mainz and Solingen.

 The ADAV sought to advance the interests of the working class and to work for the establishment of socialism by the use of electoral politics.
 Lassalle acted as president from 23 May 1863 until his death in a duel on 31 August 1864.

 The unofficial organ of the ADAV was the newspaper Der Sozial-Demokrat (The Social Democrat), launching publication in Berlin on 15 December 1864.
 The publication initially won promises of editorial contributions from the radical exiles Karl Marx and Friedrich Engels, but the pair soon disfavored the notion owing to the allegiance of the Sozial-Demokrat and the ADAV to the memory and ideas of their nemesis Lassalle.